GodblessUmukoro/A_Simple_Game_Of_Blackjack/README.md

 ***A GAME OF BLACK JACK***

-This is a simple black jack game where the player pick two cards ranging 1-13.
+This is a simple game of black jack where the player picks two cards ranging 1-13.
 The amount of price won is based on the rules written below.
 The player should be able to play multiple sessions without quitting the game.

-Rules for the game.
+Rules for the game are as follows.

 1.Initial cash for this game is specified by player.